PyLink/PyLink/docs/technical/pmodule-spec.md

 **Before you proceed, we highly recommend protocol module coders to get in touch with us** via our IRC channel (`#PyLink @ irc.overdrivenetworks.com`).
 Letting us know what you are working on can help coordinate coding efforts and better prepare for potential API breaks.

-For writing new protocol modules, it is recommended to start from one of the following classes:
+When writing new protocol modules, it is recommended to subclass from one of the following classes:

+(Note: these notes assume that PyLink is connecting as a server and is able to spawn subservers and users.
+If this is not the case, *virtual* clients and servers have to be spawned instead to emulate the correct state.
+The `clientbot` protocol module is a decent example of this, but be warned adding stubs to replace regular functionality does become ugly...)

 ### `classes.IRCNetwork`